BLUE HORIZON, BOOK 3

 “Whut ‘ave I got?”

-“Considering where ya picked it up, I would wager ya have the Waxflatter flu virus.
-It’s a native viral infection of the region of Kantus we just visited.
+“Considering where ya picked it up, I would wager ya have the Waxflatter virus.
+It’s a native viral infection of the region of Kantus we just visited where it’s been recently rampant.
 It’s not too nasty, but bad enough to make most folk fairly miserable.
 It doesn’t take much exposure in cold weather to catch it.”

 Durant looked at him through tired eyes.
 “I thod we were vaccinaded from all dose thigs for Kandus…”